dhirwin/pifan/README.md

 # pifan
-A simple Raspberry Pi based project to control a fan
+A simple Raspberry Pi based project to control a fan via a relay.